 Fit and finish are what you’ve come to expect from Honda over the years, both in the fashion department and underneath the CRF450L’s street legal skin.

-To keep the L streetable the CRF450R engine has received a lower compression ratio and three-ring pistons.
+To keep the L streetable, the CRF450R engine has been given a lower compression ratio and three-ring pistons.
 Crank inertia is up 12% and the clutch is lighter thanks to reworked internals.
 A thermostat-controlled radiator fan keeps everything cool at any speed.
-It’s all to cultivate daily-driver reliability and user-friendliness while staying true to the performance of a dirt bike.
+It’s all in an effort to cultivate daily-driver reliability and user-friendliness while staying true to the performance of a dirt bike.